Sniki/Lenovo-Thinkpad-T440S/README.md

 - DisplayPort
 - VGA
 - Wireless and Bluetooth
+- SD Card Reader
 - Docking Station USB Ports
 - Docking Station LAN
 - Docking Station DisplayPort
 - Docking Station VGA Port
 - Docking Station DVI Port
-- Everything else that i missed

 ### What doesn't work:
 - DRM content
-- SD Card Reader (no reliable kext)
 - FingerPrint Reader
 - Docking Station kernel panic if a display is connected in any of the Dock Ports `VGA DVI DisplayPort` and you attempt to `Sleep, Reboot or Shutdown`
+- Docking Station DisplayPort Audio

 ### Bios
 These are the recommended settings to have everything working properly: